 Last Updated on by

-Wearable trackers have evolved from simple pedometer style to technology that utilizes everything from accelerometers, heart rate readings, body temperature measurements, GPS systems, and more.
-These devices can measure everything from calories burned, distance covered, varying activity levels throughout the day (such as sedentary periods versus vigorous activity), and even sleep efficiency.
+Wearable trackers have evolved from simple pedometer style to technology that utilizes everything from accelerometers, heart rate readings, body temperature measurements, GPS systems, and so much more.
+These devices, usually worn on the wrist, can measure everything from calories burned, distance covered, varying activity levels throughout the day (such as sedentary periods versus vigorous activity), and even sleep efficiency.
 Typically paired with an online dashboard or phone app that allows you to compare this data versus input of food intake, these wearable fitness trackers are touted as a key to successful weight loss and fitness.

 Think you move a lot during the day?
 You might want to think again.
 I spend the first half of my day behind the computer screen writing articles such as this very one you are reading.
-I spend the second half of the day at the gym, both completing my own workouts and then manning the front desk and attending to members and the facility.
-I assumed I was EASILY clearing 10,000 steps a day.
+Then, I spend the second half of the day at the gym, both completing my own workouts and then manning the front desk and attending to members and the facility.
+Naturally, I assumed I was EASILY clearing 10,000 steps a day.
 It wasn’t until I started regularly wearing a fitness tracker that I realized I was wrong.

-Imagine my shock when I noticed that on average, I barely cleared 1,000 steps before lunch, and that includes numerous trips to the kitchen (I’m a hungry runner!) and to the bathroom.
+Imagine my shock when I noticed that on average, I barely cleared 1,000 steps before lunch.
+And that includes numerous trips to the kitchen (I’m a hungry runner!) and to the bathroom.

 Here’s how the estimated caloric expenditure is calculated on your fitness tracker.
-You enter your height, weight, and age into the computer (or your cell phone) which is then uploaded to your tracker.
+You enter your height, weight, and age into the computer (or app) which is then uploaded to your tracker.
 These variables are then used to calculate what is known as your basal metabolic rate, or BMR.
 By definition, BMR is the amount of energy expended while at rest in a neutrally temperate environment, in the post-absorptive state (meaning that the digestive system is inactive, which requires about twelve hours of fasting).

 Let’s focus on the word “estimate” for a minute.

 While this topic has been thoroughly researched, the BMR calculation, and the added activity equations, are still an estimate based on the average person (i.e., the average of the individuals studied).
 Studies show that the BMR equation alone can have an error of up to 200 calories per day.
 Keep in mind this is before activity is factored in.
 Now, factors that could result in errors of the added activity prediction include (but are not limited to):

-Then of course there is the most obvious issue: is the fitness tracker accurately measuring your activity levels? (see below) Some of these trackers contain technology that will base caloric burn on even more variables, such as body temperate, sweat levels, and heart rate, but again, there will always be room for error based on individuality.
+Then of course there is the most obvious issue: is the fitness tracker accurately measuring your activity levels? (see below) Some of these trackers contain technology that will base caloric burn on even more variables, such as body temperate, sweat levels, and heart rate.
+But again, there will always be room for error based on individuality.

 A fantastic attribute of fitness trackers is the motivation they provide, both intrinsic and extrinsically.
 Wanting to reach 10,000 steps a day (or another pre determined goal) can motivate an individual to get up and move a little or a lot) further than they might have otherwise .
 Many of the trackers on the market today come with an online dashboard and often communities that can provide a world of external motivation.
-For example, the Fitbit website not only awards your movement and activity with various “badges”, but invites you to challenge online friends to activity competitions, such as who can take the most steps over the weekend, or who can climb the most floors this month.
+For example, the Fitbit website not only awards your movement and activity with various “badges”, but invites you to challenge online friends to activity competitions.
+Examples include who can take the most steps over the weekend, or who can climb the most floors this month.